 Our role in the sector

-Museums Galleries Scotland is the National Development Body for the Scottish museums sector.
+Museums Galleries Scotland (MGS) is the National Development Body for the Scottish museums sector.
+We support 430 museums and galleries, through strategic investment, advice, advocacy, skills development and other means.

 Museums Galleries Scotland leads the development, management and implementation of the national strategy.
 In doing so, we enable Scotland’s museums and galleries to deliver in line with the strategy’s aims.

-- undertake focused investment in the sector to make an impact and deliver change
+Funding - undertake focused investment in the sector in response to sector needs to make an impact and deliver change

-- maintain and develop standards, including via the Accreditation Scheme and Recognition Scheme
+Advising and Knowledge sharing – we facilitate skills development and capacity building, signpost to information, advice and resources and share best practice.
+We maintain and develop standards, including via the Accreditation Scheme and Recognition Scheme

 Annual Reports and Financial Statements